ahoward/sekrets/README.md

 ![](header.jpg)

-# Sekrets

-Create encrypted config files and eliminate the need to check in unencrypted information, keys, or other sensitive key .
+Create encrypted config files and stop checking in unencrypted information such as keys, or other sensitive information.

 ## About

-Sekrets is a command line tool to securely manage encrypted files and settings in your rails' applications and git repositories.
+Sekrets is a command line tool to create and manage encrypted files for Rails applications and git repositories.

+## Purpose

 Check encrypted information into a repository and manage it alongside the rest of the code base.

 # RAILS